 - A general voice channels

-- Many general secondary vocal channels based on user request
+- Many available secondary vocal tracks based on user request

 - A voice channel for each thematic section of the server

-- Many secondary thematic vocal channels, based on user request
+- Many secondary thematic verbal tracks, based on user request

-- One or more channels to listen to music
+- One or more tracks to listen to music

 - One or more channels limited to a few people or specific occasions